Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 ![image](https://github.com/user-attachments/assets/4dc2b168-be8c-4ccb-b741-befe542cba39)

-Leave group name empty to create a non-group field.
+Leave _Group Name_ empty to create a non-group field.
 The system will assign a "placeholder" value which will be visible when the _Custom Field_ dialog is re-opened.

 ![image](https://github.com/user-attachments/assets/9dba1a15-3fce-46f1-91bf-d41b617f895d)